Virginia Beauty, A Love Song for the Commonwealth

 • a pretty lass from the Old Dominion?

-• possibly the next state song of Virginia?
+• a song for the state song of Virginia?

 It is All of the Above!